Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Practical Test/Practical test 2/Practical test 2.md

 ![DIE analyze](Screenshots/DIEanalyze.png)

-#### Then i curious what the malware do if we execute it,so i try to run it and it gave me 3 file .txt.enc.So my job right is to try to get to the source code and try to decode it by reverse engineering it.
+#### Then i curious what the malware do if we execute it,so i try to run it and it gave me 3 file .txt.enc under Locked_files folder.So my job right is to try to get to the source code and try to decode it by reverse engineering it.

 ![exe run](Screenshots/exerun.png)